Skip to content

 About The Club

 Team Red Lizard (TRL) is a non-profit running club based in the Portland, Oregon metropolitan area.
 But running isn’t all we do.
-Many of our members enjoy other activities such as mountain climbing, backcountry skiing, adventure races, and Ironman competitions, to name a few.
+Our members have been known to get together for other activities such as mountain climbing, backcountry skiing, adventure racing, bicycle racing, and Ironman competitions.